 - overall fatigue or feeling tired

 If you experience some of these symptoms, it is best to stop ascent.
-You will need a day or two to acclimatize to that altitude and after that you can continue ascent.
-If the symptoms don’t go away or worsen, you should descent to a lower altitude until you feel better.
+You will need a day or two to acclimatize to that altitude and after that, you can continue the ascent.
+If the symptoms don’t go away or worsen, you should descend to a lower altitude until you feel better.

 Symptoms of Acute Mountain Sickness (AMS)